eric-epstein-5747/weather_and_energy_demand/README.md

    4. careful_cross_validation - An R script which fixes the bugs in part 3:
         (a) Implements the one standard error rule using a form of cross validation more appropriate for time series data (cv was used naively in analyze_dc).
 This analysis settles on a quadratic model; so we've justified a simpler model using a more appropriate technique.
         (b) Calculates standard error of estimated prediction error correctly, performing cross validation only once.
+        (c) As in analyze_dc, plots the model against the data points to see if it looks intuitively like a good fit, and generates a residuals plot.

 TO FIX IN FUTURE VERSIONS: